 3. The Earth is not round!

-Although the Earth has a spherical shape, but because of the gravitational forces it is not perfectly round.
+Although the Earth has a spherical shape, because of the gravitational forces, it is not perfectly round.
 In fact, the radius of the equator of the Earth is 3.963.34 miles, while the polar one is 3.949.99 miles.

-4. The Earth used to have a twin planet called “Theia”
+4. It could be that the Earth used to have a twin planet called “Theia”

 5. The mystery of the Moon

-There are many things we do not know for sure about the Moon.
+If there are many facts you didn’t know about Earth, then there are also many things you do not know about the Moon.
 For example, its center is 6,000 feet closer to the Earth, which hypothetically should have caused a path of greater instability, but the orbit of the moon is almost perfectly circular.

 Despite the popular belief, there is no “dark side” of the moon, since the gravitational force of the Earth makes the Moon slow down and rotate only once during a month (so-called “synchronous rotation”), that is why it is possible to see only one side of the moon from the Earth.

 Moreover, a really unbelievable coincidence is that the Sun is 400 times farther from Earth and 400 times larger than the Moon, that is why it seems to have the same size as the Moon in the sky.

 6. Earth is the only planet with plate tectonics

 Earth consists of 7 large plates that move in different directions at a speed up to 4 inches per year.
 According to the theory, when they collide one with another, mountains are formed.
 When they move apart, valleys are formed.